Lolita05/Eve_symbionts/README.md

 - Eve_Symbionts_Notebook - all steps of the project
 - samples.xlsx - all symbionts for samples
-- cluster_visualization - script for sample clustering
+- cluster_visualization.py - script for sample clustering
 - pca.R - script for PCA

 ## Goal: